d3vilguard/mesa-minimal-git-script/README.md

 A [clean chroot](https://wiki.archlinux.org/title/DeveloperWiki:Building_in_a_clean_chroot) has to be configured, and a [local repository for pacman](https://wiki.archlinux.org/title/Pacman/Tips_and_tricks#Custom_local_repository) should be made.
 Before running this script you will need (**only once!**) to set the **chroot** and the **local repo**.
 The first two steps here will explain doing just that.

-I will be providing two scripts.
-One compiles mesa-minimal-git as is.
+I will be providing ~~two~~ scripts. ~~One compiles mesa-minimal-git as is~~.
 The other will compile only the drivers for AMD-GPUs.
-P.S. at the moment only one script compiling drivers only for AMD will be provided.
+*P.S. at the moment only one script compiling drivers only for AMD will be provided. *

 ## Why mesa-minimal-git